Manggarai railway station

-Manggarai Station (MRI) is a railway station at Manggarai, Tebet, South Jakarta, Jakarta, Indonesia.
-At present, it serves primarily as a transit station for KRL Commuterline's Bogor Line and Cikarang Loop Line, as well as the Soekarno–Hatta Airport Rail Link.
+Manggarai Station (MRI) is a railway station complex at Manggarai, Tebet, South Jakarta, Jakarta, Indonesia.
+At present, it serves primarily as a transit station for KRL Commuterline's Bogor Line and Cikarang Loop Line, the Soekarno–Hatta Airport Rail Link, and the Jakarta LRT as well in a separated building connected via skybridge (though the connection bridge is not finished yet).
 As one of Jakarta's main transit stations, Manggarai has become increasingly congested on rush hours.

+To the west of the main KRL Commuterline station building is the Manggarai LRT station of the Jakarta LRT system towards Kelapa Gading, which is the current terminus for phase 1B before an extension to Dukuh Atas is built.

-To the south of the main station building is the Manggarai Railway Workshop (Balai Yasa Manggarai), which is used for routine maintenance and repair of passenger trains.
+To the south of the main building is the Manggarai Railway Workshop (Balai Yasa Manggarai), which is used for routine maintenance and repair of passenger trains.
 It also functions as a storage area for large trains with a train depot.
 Many executive, business, and economy class trains are stored in this depot before they are sent to and stations to begin their journey.
 The Bukit Duri depot is located southeast of the station, used for storing and daily maintenance of various EMUs for the Commuterline system.
 This depot initially also kept diesel locomotives, but all of them were moved to another depot in Cipinang, East Jakarta.

-Currently, the station is undergoing massive upgrade into a large three-storey central station.
-After its completion, Manggarai will be the largest railway station in Indonesia.
-It will not only serve commuter trains and the airport rail link, but will also returned to serve inter-city trains for the first time since 2013; hence, the station will replace Gambir as the terminus for most intercity trains by 2025.
-There will also be a housing complex, a commercial complex, and a 5-star hotel surrounding the station.
+Currently, the main KRL Commuterline station is undergoing massive upgrade into a large three-storey central station.
+After its completion, Manggarai will be the largest railway station in Indonesia, and will replace Gambir as the terminus for most intercity trains.
+There will also be a housing complex, a commercial complex, central business district and a 5-star hotel surrounding the station.